 Where is Akko Old Town

 From Tel Aviv, it took us 1.5 hours drive.
-We stopped on the way at Caesarea Beach, which had old Roman ruins.
+We stopped on the way to Caesarea Beach, which had old Roman ruins.
 It’s a good way to break up the journey and to see some extra sights along the way.
-No matter which routes around the country you take, you need to add Akko onto your Israel itinerary.
 I’ve included a map below that has the Old town of Akko (Acre) pinned.